thirunavukkarasu07/SERIAL-IN-SERIAL-OUT-SHIFTREGISTER/README.md

 **RESULTS**

-Thus the shift registers are implemented and outputs are verified
+Thus the SISO shift registers are implemented and outputs are verified